yudhanjaya/GalaxyGen/README.md

 ## Contact

-If you have any questions, feel free to reach out to [Your Name](mailto:your.email@example.com) or open an issue in this repository.
+If you have any questions, feel free to reach out to @yudhanjaya or open an issue in this repository.